China’s housing crash could set back millions of promising careers

 “People are very depressed and scared,” says Anne Stevenson-Yang, co-founder of J Capital Research.
 “The situation is very severe.”

-Zhang, 30, who says she helped sell almost 1 billion yuan (S$190.4 million) worth of apartments for Country Garden, has resorted to peddling health supplements on social media to pay the bills.
+Zhang, 30, who says she helped sell almost one billion yuan (S$190.4 million) worth of apartments for Country Garden, has resorted to peddling health supplements on social media to pay the bills.

 So far she is earning nowhere near enough, selling three items a month.
 It is a far cry from the days when she earned as much as the equivalent of US$83,000 a year.